intel/level-zero-raytracing-support/README.md

 performance CPU based construction algorithms for 3D acceleration structures that are compatible with the ray tracing hardware of Intel GPUs.
-This library is used by Intel(R) oneAPI Level Zero to implement part of the ray tracing extension (ze_raytracing).
+This library is used by Intel(R) oneAPI Level Zero to implement part of the RTAS builder extension.
 This library should not get used directly but only through Level Zero.